Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Introduction

-To address these challenges, we propose a novel defense network called DuaLossDef for object tracking.
-The network architecture is based on the U-Net~\cite{unet}, and the network parameters are optimized using adversarial training guided by Dua-Loss.
+To address these challenges, we propose a novel defense network called AADN for object tracking.
+The network architecture is based on the U-Net~\cite{unet}, and the network parameters are optimized by Dua-Loss guided adversarial training.
 Specifically, Dua-Loss consists of fore-background classification loss that reinforces coarse target localization and regression loss that refines the precise target position.
-The adversarial training approach allows thorough exploration of potential adversarial samples within the training sample neighborhood based on gradient information, thus constructing a defense network with stronger generalization capabilities.
-Importantly, DuaLossDef is designed as an additional structure placed before the siamese backbone and can be seamlessly integrated with various advanced trackers in a plug-and-play manner.
-This enables model deployers to avoid the significant time consumption of retraining tracking model and allows targeted defense of the template and search regions based on specific needs.
+The adversarial training approach allows thorough exploration of potential adversarial samples within the clean sample neighborhood based on gradient information, thus constructing a defense network with stronger generalization capabilities.
+Importantly, AADN is designed as an auxiliary module placed before the siamese backbone and can be seamlessly integrated with various advanced trackers in a plug-and-play manner.
+This enables model deployers to avoid the significant time consumption of retraining the whole model and allows targeted defense of the template and search regions based on specific needs.

 Extensive experiments on the OTB100~\cite{otb2015}, VOT2018~\cite{vot2018}, and LaSOT~\cite{lasot} benchmarks demonstrate the strong robustness against adversarial attack methods in both adaptive and non-adaptive attack scenarios.
-It also exhibits excellent defense transferability across different trackers, even when training adopts inconsistent tracking models.
+It also exhibits excellent defense transferability across different heterogeneous trackers, even without retraining.\cref{vis-bbox} illustrates that AADN maintains stable defense generalization in challenging scenarios, including similar object, background clutter, deformation, and illumination variance.
 In terms of defense efficiency, our defense network achieves the processing speed of 5ms/frame, allowing it to be used in conjunction with existing high-speed trackers without significantly reducing the tracking speed.

 In summary, our contributions can be highlighted in three aspects: